 On Mdm_Ctrl_In Drop Set to Yes for the network connection to or from the serial port to disconnect (drop) when Modem Control In transitions from an asserted state to not asserted state.
 The default setting is No .
-Hard Disconnect When set to Yes , the TCP connection closes even if the remote site does not acknowledge the disconnect request.
+Hard Disconnect Vhen set to Yes , the TCP connection closes even if the remote site oes not acknowledge the disconnect request.
 Check EOT (Ctrl+D) Choose Yes to drop the connection when Ctrl+D or Hex 04 is detected.
 Both Telnet Com Port Cntrl and Disconnect with EOT must be enabled for Disconnect with EOT to function properly.
 Ctrl+D is only detected going from the serial port to the network.
 Inactivity Timeout Use this parameter to set an inactivity timeout.
-The unit drops the connection if there is no activity on the serial line before the set time expires.
-Enter time in the format mm:ss, where m is the number of minutes, and s is the number of seconds.
-To disable the inactivity timeout, enter 00:00 .
+The unit drops the TCP connection to port 10001/10002 if there is no activity on the serial line before the set time expires.
+Enter time in the format mm:ss, where m is the number of minutes and s is the number of seconds.
+To disable the inactivity timeout, enter 00:00.
+Note: The default port number for Port 1 is 10001 and 10002 for Port 2.
+However, port numbers may be set to a different value.